jzhoulab/orca/README.md

 If you just need predictions for one or a handful of variants, we have provided the core functionalities on a web server: [orca.zhoulab.io](https://orca.zhoulab.io).

 #### Installation
-For running Orca locally,  clone this repository and download the necessary resources with the following command.
+For running Orca locally,  clone this repository with the following command.
 ```bash
 git clone https://github.com/jzhoulab/orca.git